jaantollander/masters-thesis/content/10_introduction.md

 Since parallel file systems are shared, and heavy usage can cause problems, educating users about how to use them correctly is crucial.
 Many HPC facilities have guidelines for performing file I/O on high-performance clusters.
-For example, Texas Advanced Computing Center (TACC)'s guidelines [@tacc-io-guideline] advise how to avoid overburdening the parallel file system with bad practices and move the heavy load to local temporary storage away from the shared file system.
+For example, Texas Advanced Computing Center (TACC)'s guidelines [@tacc-io-guideline] advise how to avoid overburdening the parallel file system with bad practices and move the heavy I/O to local temporary storage away from the shared file system.
 Furthermore, they list common bad practices and solutions for them, such as the following:

 1) Using many small files instead of a few large files.